 Like Skype, Slack is easy-to-install and quick to get started without an extensive amount of setup or onboarding.
 With desktop and app options, employees can remain in contact regardless of their location.

 Slack provides a variety of features to reduce your email volume.
 Like Skype, it can be used for voice or video calls to answer questions on the spot.
 But Slack offers a few elements that Skype lacks.

-Slack offers integrations that will allow other software to post messages directly to alert your employees of new developments.
+Slack can interact with other apps, which gives you more options for keeping your employees up to date on other relevant conversations and project developments.
 It also offers more customizable messaging and interface options to better duplicate email’s capabilities.
 Channels can be used to organize discussions (similar to groups in Skype).

 Slack offers free and paid options depending on your needs and the size of your company.